famedly/matrix-dart-sdk/CONTRIBUTING.md

 - Don't repeat yourself!
 Use local variables, functions, classes.
 - Write tests for new classes, functions and widgets.
 - Keep it simple stupid: https://en.wikipedia.org/wiki/KISS_principle
 - Describe all of your classes, methods and attributes using **dartdoc** comments.
-Read this for more informations: https://dart.dev/guides/language/effective-dart/documentation
+Read this for more information: https://dart.dev/guides/language/effective-dart/documentation